Skip to main content

 Setup git-secrets by execute the shell script in the .githooks folder

-All projects in TruBudget (blockchain, api, frontend, etc) have a docker-compose file that can be used to start the project with.
+All projects in TruBudget (blockchain, api, frontend, etc) have a docker compose file that can be used to start the project with.
 In order to start the projects, some environment variables must be set.
-In order to make this easier, there are some files containing the environment variables called .env_example in each project directory.
-To use these environemnt variables, simply copy the .env.example file and rename it to .env.
+In order to make this easier, there are some files containing the environment variables called .env.example in each project directory.
+To use these environment variables, simply copy the .env.example file and rename it to .env.
+When you are setting the environment for the first time you can easily run bash scripts/initial-config.sh script which will create .env files as well as do initial npm installation in all project folders.

 Do NOT use other additional ways to set environment variables like inline env-variables or env-variables defined by 'export'.
 Why? - Because these env-variables will overwrite each which makes it very hard to find mistakes.